HomeSoftware TutorialReasons and solutions for "Request aborted: Failed to create SSL/TLS secure channel".

 • KB3172605

-Other reference content 3
+Other reference content three

 SecurityProtocolType.Tls1.0=0xC0; SecurityProtocolType.Tls1.1=0x300; SecurityProtocolType.Tls1.2=0xC00;

-.NET 4.0/4.5 default value: SecurityProtocolType.Tls | SecurityProtocolType.Ssl3 .NET 4.6/4.7 default value: SecurityProtocolType.Tls | SecurityProtocolType.Tls11 | SecurityProtocolType.Tls12
+.NET 4.0/4.5 default values: SecurityProtocolType.Tls | SecurityProtocolType.Ssl3 .NET 4.6/4.7 default values: SecurityProtocolType.Tls | SecurityProtocolType.Tls11 | SecurityProtocolType.Tls12

 https://support.microsoft.com/en-us/help/3069494/cannot-connect-to-a-server-by-using-the-servicepointmanager-or-sslstre

-ServicePointManager.SecurityProtocol &= ~SecurityProtocolType.Ssl3; //Turn off SSL3 ServicePointManager.SecurityProtocol |= (SecurityProtocolType)0x300 | (SecurityProtocolType)0xc00; //Add support for 1.1 and 1.2
+ServicePointManager.SecurityProtocol &= ~SecurityProtocolType.Ssl3; // Disable SSL3 ServicePointManager.SecurityProtocol |= (SecurityProtocolType)0x300 | (SecurityProtocolType)0xc00; // Add support for SSL3 and SSL3

-The conclusion of TLS 1.2 is this:
+The conclusion of TLS 1.2 is as follows:

-• After installing .Net4.5, you also need to add TLS1.2 enumeration
+• After installing .NET 4.5, you also need to add TLS 1.2 enumeration.

-• After installing .Net4.6.1, TLS1.2 is supported by default
+• After installing .NET 4.6.1, TLS 1.2 is supported by default.

-Registry modification under .net4
+Registry modification under .NET 4

 Windows Registry Editor Version 5.00 [HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\.NETFramework\v4.0.30319] "SchUseStrongCrypto"=dword:00000001 [HKEY_LOCAL_MACHINE\SOFTWARE\Wow6432Node\Microsoft\.NETFramework\v4.0.30319] "SchUseStrongCrypto"=dword:00000001

-This article is provided byWebsite DownloadCollected and compiled, the content comes from the Internet.
+This article is byDownload the whole siteThis content was compiled and edited from the internet.
 Please indicate the source when reprinting.
 Thank you.

-Copyright © 2019-2024 Rabbit Software All Rights Reserved Guangdong ICP No. 19111427-2
+Copyright © 2019-2026 Xiaofeitu Software.
+All Rights Reserved.
+Guangdong ICP Registration No. 19111427-2

-Tutorial Information User Manual Website topics
+Tutorial User Manual Website Special